bluffingo/OpenSB/README.md

 </p>

 ## How to setup an openSB instance.

+It should be noted that this codebase is a bit clunky and has not aged that well.
+Do not expect everything to work, especially uploading.

 1. Get an Apache server with PHP and MariaDB up and running, including Composer and the PHP GD library extension.
 Please note that NGINX is currently unsupported.
 1. Setup a virtual host.
 Look below the steps for an example.
 1. Run `composer update` from the terminal.